 Now Elle Fanning is not ugly not any stretch of the imagination but the lengths this movie went to show her as an amazing beauty proves that Hollywood’s definition of beauty and my definition mix about as well as gasoline and Mountain Dew.
 While she isn’t on the Brian Peppers level of attractiveness (good luck googling that), she isn’t beautiful enough to justify everyone going insane for her and that’s the key word for this review is INSANE.
 Just about everyone acts like they should be sectioned at a facility with heavy guns.
-Keanu Reeves plays a sleazy motel manager and you can never tell if he’s just an asshole or if he going to stab you in the neck because you owe him $2 for a snickers bar.
+Keanu Reeves plays a sleazy motel manager and you can never tell if he’s just an asshole or if he going to stab you in the neck because you owe him $2.
 Jesse also has a friend named Dean who looks like the poster child of the sex offender registry.
 There are also two other models played by real life models Bella Heathcote and Abbey Lee.
 These two are nuttier than a soup sandwich and you figure anyone has to be to care this much about the modeling industry.